ampproject/amphtml/extensions/amp-story/amp-story-analytics.md

 # AMP Story and Analytics

+This document details triggers associated with AMP Stories.
+If you're looking for a guide to setting up analytics for your AMP pages, see [this blog post](https://blog.amp.dev/2019/08/28/analytics-for-your-amp-stories/)

 ## Story triggers

 `amp-story` issues events for changes of state.
 These events can be reported through the analytics configuration by using triggers.